globe icon

 Early Buyback

-The Income P2P Marketplace has recently introduced an "Early Buyback" option that would allow you to exit your position in long-term loans prior to the end date of the loan term.
-This is useful for investors who would be interested in investing in particular lenders who only offer long-term loans.
+The Income P2P Marketplace has introduced an "Early Buyback" option that allows you to exit your position in long-term loans before the end date of the loan term.
+This is useful for investors who are interested in investing in particular lenders that only offer long-term loans.

-The first lender that offers this option is Hoovi from Estonia.
+The first lender to offer this option is Hoovi from Estonia.
 The "Early Buyback" loans will be repurchased 12 months after the initial listing.
-Those loans are listed on the primary market for 8% annual interest.
+They are listed on the primary market for 8% annual interest.

 early buyback income marketplace

-The lender is offering up to 12% interest for its long-term loans.
+The lender offers up to 12% interest for its long-term loans.

 Support

 Income’s support is somewhat responsive.
-The CEO is also very active on social media, which isn’t always the case with other CEOs in the industry.
+The founder is also very active on social media, which isn’t always the case with other founders in the industry.

 During our initial research, the platform returned to us with answers to our questions within one business day.

-We have also visited the office of the Income Marketplace in Tallinn, Estonia.
+We have also visited the Income Marketplace office in Tallinn, Estonia.

 You can contact Income’s support team by sending them an email to hello@getincome.com.